THE TENNESSEE COMB GRAVE TRADITION --by Richard C. Finch

 While considering a possible source for the Tennessee comb grave custom, one must ask if there are comb graves in England.
 And the answer is yes, for in 2015 a single comb grave was noted in the cemetery at Otley All Saints Church, in West Yorkshire, England13.
 This comb is essentially identical in form and construction to the Tennessee combs in that it covers a single grave, and is made of two long sandstone slabs supported at the ends by triangular gable stones.
 Unfortunately, it is uninscribed except for the single letter “P”, so at the time of this writing, its age is only hinted at by the nearest surrounding graves which range from 1794 to 1856.
 The Otley comb could be older or younger than the oldest Tennessee combs.
 If it is older, was it the progenitor of the Tennessee comb grave tradition?
 The answer to this question is “probably not.”
 As far as is currently known, the Otley comb is an isolated example and not part of any established tradition.
 It is unlikely that a single English comb grave would inspire a widespread custom in central Tennessee without any intermediate occurrences in North Carolina or eastern Tennessee.

 The Irish tomb shrines have a distinctive look, being much more steeply pitched than the Tennessee combs.
-Nonetheless, we clearly have a type of Irish comb grave tradition that predates the Tennessee tradition.
+Nonetheless, we clearly have a type of Irish comb grave tradition that well predates the Tennessee tradition.
 Was it the inspiration for the later tradition?
-The difference in overall appearance, the great difference in age, and the apparent paucity of examples in Ireland, along with the lack of any “trail” through North Carolina and eastern Tennessee mitigate against --but do not disprove—an Irish origin for the Tennessee comb grave custom.
+The difference in overall appearance, the 1000-year difference in age, and the apparent paucity of examples in Ireland, along with the lack of any “trail” through North Carolina and eastern Tennessee mitigate against --but do not disprove—an Irish origin for the Tennessee comb grave custom.

 Based on the evidence currently available, Ball (1999) is correct in stating that the comb grave “likely originated in the early 19th century in the northeastern Highland Rim area of middle Tennessee as a regional adaption of a yet earlier prototype grave covering.”
 What that earlier prototype was may never be known with certainty.